Ramon Goose

+Ramon Goose (born 1975) is an English guitarist, singer and producer.
+Initially known for blues and for West African–blues fusion with the West African Blues Project and the hip hop blues band NuBlues, he has since 2023 worked chiefly in Cuban music, recording in Havana and Santiago de Cuba and forming the band The Compadres with Joaquín Solórzano, for twenty years a member of Compay Segundo's band.
+He is also known for his slide guitar playing, for producing albums for American blues artists, and for writing the first instructional book for the n'goni.

 Biography

 Goose was born and raised in Colchester, Essex, England, born to an Argentine father and English mother.
 Goose was influenced by blues, tango, bolero, cumbia (having spent part of his childhood in Buenos Aires), jazz and West African music (citing artists such as Ry Cooder, Manuel Galban, Ali Farka Toure and Davey Graham as major influences to his style).
 He started out with British band NuBlues as guitarist, chief songwriter and producer.
 With NuBlues he made the album Dreams of a Blues Man (released on Dixiefrog Records in Europe, 21st Century Blues Records in the United States, and published by Metisse Music) and has toured all over Europe, with Eric Burdon, the Blind Boys of Alabama and others; performed with James Brown's bandleader Pee Wee Ellis; and worked with Chris Thomas King.
 After a short stint with American bluesman Eric Bibb, in 2006, Goose went on to produce, perform on and co-write critically acclaimed albums for other blues artists.
 His production for Mississippi blues artist Boo Boo Davis was voted Top Ten Blues Album in a MOJO magazine poll in 2006, and his production of Billy Jones (based in Arkansas) — both on Black and Tan Records — also received accolades from critics.
 Recent projects have included an album with Senegalese musician Diabel Cissokho, and production of the second NuBlues album, Snow on the Tracks.
 Goose ended 2009 with a tour with his own band, including four performances at maximum security prisons to test his new material, which he released on the album Uptown Blues in 2011.
 He has continued touring with his world music/blues band (including Cissokho) and performing with artists such as Daby Touré (from Mauritania), Noumoucounda Cissoko (from Senegal), Atongo Zimba (from Ghana) and the Algerian oud virtuoso Yazid Fentazi and English/Urdu singer Najma Akhtar.